EdwardJrS/playwrigth-screenplay/README.md

 - Add a GitHub Actions workflow?
 This opcion is not required, can be true or false.
 - Install Playright browsers: can be done manually via '`npx playwright install`'.
 In this time, we will choose `true`.

-Is absolutely necessary install all package when you has cloned the repo recently.
+Is absolutely necessary install all package when you had cloned the repo recently.

+# How To Install Allure reporter

+## How to see the report

 ### Several commands

 - `npx playwright test` - Runs the end-to-end tests.
 - `tree /F /A > estructura.txt` - View project structure.
+- `npx playwright show-report` - View default report by playright.